DevMiser/Lumina_Frame/README.md

 **MicroSD Card** — A 64 GB or larger card rated **A2** and **V30** (or U3) from a reputable brand is recommended.
 The A2 rating ensures good random I/O performance for a responsive OS, and V30/U3 provides solid write speed well beyond what the Raspberry Pi 4's SD interface requires.
 Purchase from a reputable retailer to avoid counterfeit cards.
 I used a [SanDisk Extreme Pro](https://www.amazon.com/SanDisk-microSDXC-RescuePro-Performance-Smartphones/dp/B09X7BYSFG/).

-**Phillips Head Screws (Optional)** - You will need seven screws if you decide to use the optional 3D printed frame.
-They are available here: [insert URL]
+**Phillips Flat Head Screws (Optional)** - You will need seven [Phillips flat head screws](https://boltdepot.com/Product-Details?product=6854) if you decide to use the optional 3D printed frame.
+The ones I used are 2.5 x 0.45 x 8mm.

 **USB C Male to Female 90 Degree Angle Adapter (Optional)** - If you use the optional 3D printed frame and want the power cord at the bottom, you will need an [angle adapter](https://www.amazon.com/dp/B0B462QMMK?ref_=ppx_hzsearch_conn_dt_b_fed_asin_title_11&th=1).